seal-io/docs/docs/deploy/airgap.md

 3. Remove the built-in catalog and add the intranet catalog:

-Navigate to `Operation Hub` -> `Catalogs`, check the `builtin` catalog, and choose to delete it.
+Navigate to `Operations` -> `Catalogs`, check the `builtin` catalog, and choose to delete it.

 And then choose `Add Catalog`, enter the catalog's name, description, source and choose type.
 For the source address, provide the complete git organization/group URL of the intranet catalog, such as https://github.com/walrus-catalog.
 Confirm and save.

 ![create](/img/v0.4.0/catalog/create-en.png)

 Confirm that the intranet catalog is refreshing correctly.
-Navigate to `Operation Hub` -> `Templates` and verify that the templates load successfully.
+Navigate to `Operations` -> `Templates` and verify that the templates load successfully.

 > Note:
 > - OpenAI-related features (AI Draft Template) are not available in offline environments.